hosseinmoein/DataFrame/README.md

 I ran both on my mac-book, doing the following:<BR>
 <img src="docs/MacSize.png" alt="drawing" width="500"/>

-1. Generate ~1.6 billion second resolution timestamps and load it into the DataFrame/Pandas as index.<BR>
+1. Generates ~1.6 billion second resolution timestamps and load it into the DataFrame/Pandas as index.<BR>
-2. Generate ~1.6 billion random numbers each for 3 columns with normal, log normal, and exponential distributions and load them into the DataFrame/Pandas.<BR>
+2. Generates ~1.6 billion random numbers each for 3 columns with normal, log normal, and exponential distributions and load them into the DataFrame/Pandas.<BR>
-3. Calculate the mean of each of the 3 columns.<BR>
+3. Calculates the mean of each of the 3 columns.<BR>

 Result:
 ```bash